 - Do you look outside for new technologies before building them yourself?

 - Is your product positioning and associated messages based on the needs of a well-defined market and buyer?

-- Can a customer or prospect understand the “value to them” of a product or feature by reading the first few lines of any of your marketing deliverables (data sheets, brochures, fact sheets, etc.)?
+- Can a customer or prospect understand the “value to them” of a product or feature by reading the first few lines of your marketing deliverables (data sheets, brochures, fact sheets, etc.)

 - Does your web page focus more on market problems, market segments, buyer personas, and solutions than on your products, technology, and your company?

 - Do you have a marketing programs strategy?